Radical Group Profile: Black Panthers

 Abstract

-Radical movements are one of the most common types of activism that can appear in the society.
-The Black Panthers is a distinctive example of radical activist grouping in the USA that advocated the protection of African Americans rights with the help of violence.
-The aim of this research is to conduct a comprehensive analysis of the Black Panthers party.
+Radical movements are one of the most common types of activism that can appear in society.
+The Black Panthers is a distinctive example of radical activist grouping in the USA that advocated the protection of African Americans' rights with the help of violence.
+This research aims to conduct a comprehensive analysis of the Black Panther Party.
 In particular, the general history of the organization is analyzed; its ideology and most prominent members were investigated.
-Moreover, the core methods of organization and activism as well as major accomplishment and setbacks are determined.
-In general, the study proves that the Black Panthers movement was radical in its nature using armed struggle as its main method.
-At the same time, most of activists who actively participated in the movement and were imprisoned have died or still remain in jail while only the minority was able to be released on parole and reunite with their families.
+Moreover, the core methods of organization and activism, as well as major accomplishments and setbacks, are determined.
+The study generally proves that the Black Panthers movement was radical, using armed struggle as its main method.
+At the same time, most of the activists who actively participated in the movement and were imprisoned have died or remain in jail, while only a minority were able to be released on parole and reunite with their families.

 Keywords: Black Panthers, radical movement, activism.